 The Work Area for Printed Output

-When adding content to an item that will be printed, elements for which you have assigned a fixed width, e.g., images, tables, should be kept/sized to within approximately 18 cm of the work area in the Description editor.
+When adding content to an item that will be printed, elements for which you have assigned a fixed width, e.g., images, tables, should be kept under/sized to approximately 18 cm of the work area in the Description editor.
 This does not apply to text as it auto-grows.
 In the below example, the process image and the table (if the table width has been set to a specific width) will be cut-off in the output: